How to give and save on taxes.

 To help ensure that you can both give (and save) as much as you can, we've compiled a list of the basics:

 The organization must be qualified.

-In order to deduct your charitable contributions, you must make them to a qualified organization; i.e. one that’s organized and operated only for religious, charitable, educational, scientific, or literary purposes or for the prevention of cruelty to children or animals.
-Groups and organizations like churches, schools, the YMCA, the Red Cross, Girl Scouts of America, and the Salvation Army, as well as most museums are all qualified organization (you can always contact a group directly if you’re unsure of its status).
-The IRS also maintains an official website for any questions you have regarding taxes and contributions (official web site ).
+In order to deduct your charitable contributions, you must make them to a qualified organization; i.e., one that's organized and operated only for religious, charitable, educational, scientific, or literary purposes or for the prevention of cruelty to children or animals.
+Groups and organizations like churches, schools, the YMCA, the Red Cross, Girl Scouts of America, and the Salvation Army, as well as most museums, are all qualified organizations (you can always contact a group directly if you're unsure of its status).
+The IRS also maintains an official website for any questions you have regarding taxes and contributions (official website ).